 Next we state some of the fundamental properties of the motivic filtration: namely, $\Fil^\star_\sub{mot}\K(X)$ is indeed a filtration on $\K(X)$, as suggested by the notation, and so there is the desired Atiyah--Hirzebruch spectral sequence:

 \begin{theorem} Let $X$ be a qcqs $\bb Q$-scheme.
-Then the filtered spectrum $\Fil^\star_\sub{mot}\K(X)$ is $\bb N$-indexed, multiplicative, and satisfies $\Fil^0_\sub{mot}\K(X)=\K(X)$.
-If $X$ has finite valuative dimension, then: \begin{enumerate} \item the filtration is bounded and so induces a bounded multiplicative Atiyah--Hirzebruch spectral sequence \item the filtration is rationally split, i.e., there is a natural, multiplicative equivalence of filtered spectra \item and the spectral sequence degenerates rationally. \end{enumerate} \end{theorem} \begin{proof} Theorem \ref{thm:graded-pieces}(1) already shows that the filtered object $\Fil^\star_\sub{mot}\K(X)$ is $\bb N$-graded.
+Then the $\bb E_\infty$-algebra in filtered spectra $\Fil^\star_\sub{mot}\K(X)$ is $\bb N$-indexed and satisfies $\Fil^0_\sub{mot}\K(X)=\K(X)$.
+Moreover: \begin{enumerate} \item If $X$ has finite valuative dimensional then the filtration is bounded and it induces a bounded multiplicative Atiyah--Hirzebruch spectral sequence which degenerates rationally. \item The filtration naturally splits rationally, i.e., there is a natural, multiplicative equivalence of filtered spectra \end{enumerate} \end{theorem} \begin{proof} Theorem \ref{thm:graded-pieces}(1) already shows that the filtered spectrum $\Fil^\star_\sub{mot}\K(X)$ is $\bb N$-graded.
 By definition $\Fil^0_\sub{mot}\K(X)$ is defined via a pullback square

 which admits a map to the pullback square (\ref{eq:hc-}).
-Since $\Fil^0_\sub{mot}\KH(X)\quis\KH(X)$, the claim reduces to checking that the square
+Since $\Fil^0_{\bb A}\KH(X)\quis\KH(X)$, the claim reduces to checking that the square

 is a pullback, i.e., that the cofibre $\HC^-(-/\bb Q)/\Fil^0_\sub{HKR}\HC^-(-/\bb Q)$ satisfies cdh descent on $\text{Sch}_\bb Q^\sub{qcqs}$.
 This was explained in Lemma~\ref{lemma_cdh_descent_HP}.